-A bunionectomy is a surgery to remove a bunion.
-It gets rid of the boney bump that sticks out from the base of the big toe.
-In the surgery, the doctor will realign the big toe back to its natural position.
+A bunionectomy is surgery to remove a bunion.
+A bunionectomy removes the bump that forms on the side of the big toe joint and realigns the big toe back to its natural straight position.

 - Open-Foot Bunionectomy